Eximchain/abi2oas/README.md

 Use in your terminal of choice by running:

 ```
-abi2oas <path_to_contract.json> <path_to_output.json>
+abi2oas <path_to_contract.json> <path_to_output.json> [options]
 ```

+The CLI options let you specify values from the config file -- you can learn by running `abi2oas --help`.
 If you are on Windows, you might need to refresh your path by restarting the terminal.

 ### Node.js
 You can also use `abi2oas` directly within node.
 Install directly to your project: